NiharaDeSilva/ONeSAMP_ML/models/README.md

-# Model Training and Evaluation Modules
+# Model Training and Evaluation

-This directory contains modular Python scripts for training, evaluating, and loading machine learning models used in the project.
+This directory contains modular Python files for training, evaluating, and loading machine learning models used in the project.
 It supports multiple regression models and is organized for reusability and clarity.

 ---